gainwell-ohio/spbm/docs/UPDL_Criteria/Infectious_Disease_Agents/antivirals-HIV.md

 Acceptable reasons include:

 1. Allergy to medications not requiring prior approval
 2. Contraindication to recommended regimens not requiring prior approval
 3. History of unacceptable/toxic side effects to medications not requiring prior approval
-4. Has the patient had a therapeutic trial of at least 30 days with at least one medication not requiring prior approval?
+4. Has the patient had a therapeutic trial of at least **30 days** with at least **one** medication not requiring prior approval?
 If applicable, the request must address the inability to use the individual components.

-**ADDITIONAL CRITERIA FOR RUKOBIA ER**
+**ADDITIONAL CRITERIA FOR RUKOBIA ER:**

-1\.
-Patient has been diagnosed with multidrug-resistant HIV-1 infection
+1. Patient has been diagnosed with multidrug-resistant HIV-1 infection

 Symtuza request must document clinical justification for patient inability to use the individual components (Prezcobix and Descovy)